 After breakfast you leave Kandy.
 From Peradeniya the road starts steadily to ascend and at noon, shortly before reaching Nuwara Eliya, you will have climbed 1'500 m.
 You are now in the tea country; wherever you look, you will see tea plantations, the rich full green of thousands and thousands of tea bushes.
 And out of the green in regular intervals the white coloured tea factories will enchant your eyes.
 Occasionally you can see a few rice fields and near villages, vegetable plantations or gardens.

-Lunch at the Grand Hotel, Nuwara Eliya.
+You can have unch at your own cost at the Grand Hotel, Nuwara Eliya.
 During the British rule, the Grand Hotel was the summer palace of the English governor.
 The small resort town of Nuwara Eliya, situated at 2070 m above sea level, lies on a little lake and is surrounded by mountains covered over and over by tea bushes.
 At the town boundaries there are a lot of vegetable plantations and flower fields, but also along the roads of Nuwara Eliya and in most of its gardens flowers are blooming.

 After lunch the journey descends to the town of Bandarawela at 1200 m, which you will reach in the late afternoon.
 Dinner and overnight at the Orient Hotel

-Day 6 Bandarawela – Tissamaharama
+Day 6 Bandarawela – Hambantota

 After breakfast at the hotel you leave Bandarawela to the south, passing tea and vegetable plantations, occasionally a waterfall, forests and many small villages and hamlets.
 From the descending road you have again and again a beautiful view to the mountains and into the valleys.
 After reaching the plain you will again see coconut plantations and the familiar paddy fields.
 The closer you get to the coast, the countryside becomes more and more barren and near to the sea, you will see along the road many salt fields from which salt is produced.